exakat/exakat/docs/Rules.rst

 +--------------+---------------------------+

 .. _unresolved-instanceof:

 Unresolved Instanceof
 #####################

-`instanceof <http://php.net/manual/en/language.operators.type.php>`_ doesn't check if compared class exists.
+`'instanceof <http://php.net/manual/en/language.operators.type.php>`_ doesn't check if compared class exists.

 It checks if an variable is of a specific class.
 However, if the referenced class doesn't exist, because of a bug, a missed inclusion or a typo, the operator always fails, without a warning.